 - Drizzle in the melted butter, stirring well to make sure all the crumbs are coated.

 - Dump the crumbs out on a Silpat-lined baking sheet and press/pat into a disc about 1/4" thick.
 It won't bake back together into one big cookie, so don't expect it to.
 Doing it this way makes sure everything browns evenly in the oven.

 - Bake at 350F for 10 minutes.
 Remove and spread out the crumbs to cool completely.
 Place them in the freezer about 30 minutes before you need them.

 - Put the sugar, corn syrup, 1/4 cup of key lime juice and salt in a small sauce pan.

-- Put the egg whites, food coloring (if using) and 2 teaspoons of key lime juice in the bowl of your stand mixer fitted with the whisk attachment.
+- Put the egg whites and 2 teaspoons of key lime juice in the bowl of your stand mixer fitted with the whisk attachment.